-You can email us at taxforms@irs.gov.
-(The asterisk must be included in the address.)
-Please put "Publications Comment" on the subject line.
-Although we cannot respond individually to each email, we do appreciate your feedback and will consider your comments as we revise our tax products.
+Although we cannot respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax products.

 Ordering forms and publications.
 Visit www.irs.gov/formspubs to download forms and publications, call 1-800-829-3676, or write to the address below and receive a response within 10 days after your request is received.